-The growing popularity of CBD products for dogs has many pet parents curious about whether this supplement could benefit their furry companions, yet navigating the complex landscape of cannabidiol requires understanding both potential benefits and important safety considerations.
-Before adding any new supplement to your dog’s routine, consulting with your veterinarian ensures you make informed decisions about your pet’s health and well-being.
+The growing popularity of CBD products for dogs has many pet parents curious about whether this supplement could benefit their furry companions.
+Understanding both potential benefits and important safety considerations is essential before adding any new supplement to your dog’s routine.
+Consulting with your veterinarian ensures you make informed decisions about your pet’s health and well-being.

 At Montclair Veterinary Associates, our veterinary services include guidance on supplement safety and interactions with existing medications, helping pet families make educated choices about complementary treatments.
 Dr. Waxman and our team stay current with research developments to provide evidence-based recommendations for your dog’s individual needs.